replicate/cog/README.md

 ## Prerequisites

 - **macOS, Linux or Windows 11**.
 Cog works on macOS, Linux and Windows 11 with [WSL 2](docs/wsl2/wsl2.md)
 - **Docker**.
 Cog uses Docker to create a container for your model.
 You'll need to [install Docker](https://docs.docker.com/get-docker/) before you can run Cog.
+If you install Docker Engine instead of Docker Desktop, you will need to [install Buildx](https://docs.docker.com/build/architecture/#buildx) as well.

 ## Install